Cyclone Narelle Recovery Information

 To those wishing to visit Exmouth

-At this time, our priority is the wellbeing of our residents and the restoration of essential services.
-Before we can safely welcome visitors back, we must ensure that our community’s immediate needs are met and that adequate infrastructure and accommodation are available.
+At this time, our priority is the wellbeing of our residents and the restoration of essential services as we work to welcome visitors back as sustainably and safely as possible.

 National Parks: